Tuesday, 26 December 2017

 Lake Taupo / Tongariro Crossing

-On Sunday James, Jamie and Aisling went to walk the famous Tongariro crossing, an 18.5 trek across volcanic terrain.
+On Sunday James, Jamie and Aisling went to walk the famous Tongariro crossing, an 18.5 km trek across volcanic terrain.
 It was a beautiful day for it; not a cloud in the sky.
 I walked into town in the morning and had a coffee.
 It was much warmer today with no wind, so it was lovely walking along the lakeside.
 On my way back I took a few photos of the calm blue lake with snowy mountains in the distance, it was stunning.
 The Lake has steam rising from it in places from the hot springs beneath.
 I spent the afternoon at the pool at our apartment, swimming and lying in the sunshine reading my book (a biography of Angela Carter).
 It was so relaxing.
-I FaceTimed with Ally and Cat, who were in Yorktown in Virginia, it was lovely to see them.
+I FaceTimed with Ally and Cat, who were in Yorktown in Virginia; it was lovely to see their faces.

 The wanderers returned happy but exhausted at about 6.30 p.m. and we all went for a soak in the hot tub.
 They had had a brilliant day walking in snow and using axes and crampons.
-A curry rounded off the day.
+A delicious curry rounded off the day.

-Sunday 30 July 2017
+Sunday, 30 July 2017

 From Queenstown to Lake Taupo